SECTION TWO: PROGRAMMING

 - graphic depiction of medical procedures

-Note: Any program provider who violates CCTV’s content guidelines or misrepresents the content of a program on the Cablecast Agreement will receive a written Notice of Violation (see Section Six ~ Violations of Policy p.
-20).
+Any program provider who violates CCTV’s content guidelines or misrepresents the content of a program on the Program Distribution Agreement will receive a written Notice of Violation (see Section Six ~ Violations of Policy).
 A second such offense will result in a second written Notice of Violation and the program will be scheduled between the hours of 11 PM and 5 AM.
-Scheduling decisions and Notices of Violation for programming infractions may be appealed to CCTV’s Programming and Policies Committee, consisting of representatives from the CCTV Board of Directors, staff, and Members Advisory Committee.
-Appeals must be made within ten business days of an action by submitting a request, in writing, to the Committee.
+Scheduling decisions and Notices of Violation for programming infractions may be appealed to CCTV’s Programming and Policies Committee, consisting of representatives from the CCTV Board of Directors and staff.
+Appeals must be made within ten business days of an action by submitting a request, in writing, through the Executive Director to the Committee.
 Within ten business days of receiving a request, the Committee will schedule a meeting, which will occur no more than twenty business days after the appeal is submitted.
-Decisions of the Committee may be appealed to the full Board of Directors by submitting a request, in writing, within ten business days of the Committee’s decision.
+Decisions of the Committee may be appealed to the full Board of Directors by submitting a request, in writing, through the Executive Director, within ten business days of the Committee’s decision.
 The Board will consider the appeal at its next scheduled meeting.
 During the appeal process, the program in question will be shown between 11 PM and 5 AM.

-CCTV has the right to place a disclaimer before, during, and after any program that, as indicated by the program provider or in the best judgment of CCTV staff, may be objectionable to cable subscribers.
-The disclaimer will advise viewer discretion for the program and will indicate that responsibility for the content of the program lies with the program provider and not with CCTV, the City of Cambridge, or the cable provider.
-If placed during the program such a notice will be as discreet as possible in order to avoid interference with the program content.
+CCTV has the right to place a disclaimer before, during, and after any program that, as indicated by the program provider or in the best judgment of CCTV staff, may be objectionable to viewers.
+The disclaimer will advise viewer discretion for the program and will indicate that responsibility for the content of the program lies with the program provider and not with CCTV, the City of Cambridge, the cable provider, or web host.
+If placed during the program, such a notice will be as discreet as possible in order to avoid interference with the program content.

-CCTV staff will program the channels with the goal of presenting a coherent schedule to cable subscribers, building the audience, diversifying programming, distributing channel time equitably, and minimizing technical issues.
+CCTV staff will program the cable channels to present a coherent schedule to cable subscribers that will: 1) build audience; 2) diversify programming; 3) distribute channel time equitably; and 4) minimize technical issues.
 CCTV staff will retain the right to schedule each program in a time slot that is appropriate for its content and likely audience.
 In the interest of ensuring diversity of programming and equitable distribution of channel time, submissions from a single program provider shall not include more than one non-local Series.

-Programs will be scheduled in a timely manner (usually one to two weeks after submission).
-Program providers will be notified of their timeslots the first time the program is broadcast on CCTV.
+Cable programming will be scheduled in a timely manner (usually one to two weeks after submission).
+Program providers will be notified of their time slots the first time the program is shown on CCTV’s channels.
 Notification of subsequent timeslots is at the Programming Coordinator’s discretion.

 G. Scheduling Priorities